Koji-bit/ies-fausti-barbera/aw/README.md

 # Aplicacions web
-*_The Web Applications (AW) class focuses on designing, developing, and deploying interactive websites using client-side and server-side technologies._*
+*_The Web Applications class focuses on designing, developing, and deploying interactive websites using client-side and server-side technologies._*

 SERGIO LAGUNA OLMO♿♿
 2ºSMX